-In reflection, what I thought was most interesting is, the fact, that Mr. Leon Williams our Emcee for today was also the Emcee when I spoke in Miami in 2012 and also when I spoke back in 2003.
+As I reflect, what is most interesting is, the fact that Mr. Leon Williams our Emcee for today was also the Emcee when I spoke in Miami in 2012 and also when I spoke back in 2003.

-I am serving in my third year in my nonconsecutive term as Prime Minister and Minister of Finance of The Bahamas.
-Also, under my purview is the responsibility for the Telecom Sector Policy and Spectrum.
+I am serving in my third year in my second nonconsecutive term as Prime Minister and Minister of Finance of The Bahamas.
+Within my portfolio is ministerial responsibility for the electronic communications sector, the development of our electronic communications sector policy, as well as the determination for the method of allocating premium spectrum.

-Since I will not be here tomorrow morning for the Ministerial Forum, I thought I should give you an update on what has happened as well as challenge your thoughts and deliberations.
+The portfolio responsibilities complement the autonomous regulatory framework administered by the Utilities Regulation and Competition Authority, known more popularly by its acronym URCA.
+Since I will not be here tomorrow morning for the Ministerial Forum, I thought I should give you an update on recent developments within the communications sector of The Bahamas as well as challenge your thoughts and deliberations.

+The Bahamas has been experiencing an interesting period of evolutionary activity in communications.
+We have privatized our former telecommunications incumbent, BTC; renegotiated the partnership agreement with the majority stakeholder in the BTC so that majority ownership is restored to the Bahamian people; updated our electronic communications sector policy; and positioned our resources to launch the process in short order for the award of a second cellular licence in the Bahamian mobile market.

+Negotiations for re-transfer of 2% of BTC shares

-On April 6th 2011, Cable & Wireless acquired 51% of the shares of BTC for a Cash Consideration of $204 Million.
+On April 6th 2011, Cable & Wireless Communications (CWC) acquired 51% of the shares of BTC for a Cash Consideration of $204 Million.

-While in Opposition, I pledged to the Bahamian People during the 2012 General Elections that if my Party, the PLP won, that we would renegotiate the Deal that was made between Cable & Wireless and the previous Government of The Bahamas.
+While in Opposition, I pledged to the Bahamian People during the 2012 General Election campaign that if my Party, the PLP won, we would renegotiate the deal that was made between CWC and the previous administration, now the opposition party.

-When I spoke to you in 2012, I told you that I was mandated by the Bahamian people to renegotiate the sale of BTC in order for the Bahamian people to achieve Majority Ownership.
+When I spoke to you in 2012, I shared with you that I was mandated by the Bahamian people to renegotiate the sale of BTC in order for the Bahamian people to achieve Majority Ownership.

-Since CANTO 2012 in Miami, I appointed a Committee, Chaired by Mr. Franklyn Wilson comprising of Ms. Rowena Bethel, Mr. Sean McSweeny and Mr. Leon Williams to investigate the Sale of BTC to Cable & Wireless.

-This Committee has reported that it found no wrong doings by C&W in the exercise.
+Since CANTO 2012 in Miami, I appointed a Committee, Chaired by Mr. Franklyn Wilson, renowned businessman, an accountant by profession and former Minister of the Government; and comprising of Mr. Sean McWeeny, a Queen’s Counsel and former Attorney General of The Bahamas; Mrs. Rowena Bethel, a senior barrister-at-law and former regulatory consultant advisor to the Office of the Prime Minister and UN expert in eGovernment; and Mr. Leon Williams, a renowned regional expert in telecommunications.
+The mandate of this committee was to negotiate with Cable and Wireless Communications (CWC) for the re-transfer of 2% of the shares in BTC, which were owned by CWC, to the Government so that majority ownership in BTC was restored to the Bahamian people.
+It is worthy of note that this Committee, in its review of the sale of the 51% to CWC has reported that it found no wrong-doing by CWC in the exercise.

-However, I am delighted to report to you and the Bahamian People that the Committee was successful in negotiating an ownership transfer of 2% of the Shares owned by Cable & Wireless in BTC to a Trust Foundation setup by the Government of The Bahamas.
+Of greater significance though, I am delighted to report, the Committee was successful in negotiating an ownership transfer of 2% of the Shares in BTC, which were owned by CWC, to a Trust Foundation setup by the Government of The Bahamas.

-Notwithstanding all the talk you may or may not have heard e.g. that this was a “Face saving deal,” or that an extension to the “exclusivity period” was tied to this, it is all nonsense.
+The negotiations with CWC took place within a cooperative framework and produced satisfactory outcomes for both CWC and the Government.
+This, notwithstanding all the ill-informed and speculative talk you may or may not have heard such as, that this was a “Face saving deal,” or that an extension to the “exclusivity period” was tied to this.
+Such comments were and remain utter nonsense.